tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 I’d like to tell
 you a short story about an upsert.
-It takes place back when vinyl was only beginning to “mature” and we were using an upsert in production for the first time.
+It takes place back when vinyl was only beginning to "mature" and we were using an upsert in production for the first time.
 We had what seemed like an ideal environment for it: we had tons of keys, the current time was being used as values; update operations were inserting keys or modifying the current time; and we had few reads.
 Load tests yielded great